-If the tooth is sensitive and you can’t get to your dentist right away, here’s what you can do:
+If the tooth is sensitive and you can’t get to Sunnyvale Dental Care Emergency Practice right away, here’s what you can do:

 – If you can reach the sensitive area, apply a little clove oil with a cotton swab.
 It works well to dull tooth pain.
 Clove oil is available in most pharmacies.

 – If you’ve lost the filling or crown, you can use over-the-counter dental cement to cover the tooth surface.
-This will help to protect and seal the area until you’re able to see your dentist, and can make you more comfortable.
+This will help to protect and seal the area until you’re able to see Dr. Gupta, and can make you more comfortable.

-If the tooth is structurally sound and the crown still fits properly, your dentist will clean the area and then replace the crown.
+If the tooth is structurally sound and the crown still fits properly, Dr. Gupta will clean the area and then replace the crown.

-If the tooth has been affected by decay, your dentist will need to prepare the tooth again by removing the decay and then making a new filling or crown to replace the old one.
+If the tooth has been affected by decay, Dr. Gupta will need to prepare the tooth again by removing the decay and then making a new filling or crown to replace the old one.